Why is Employee Engagement Important in 2021?

 We tend to get a lot wrong about employee engagement.
 But one of the biggest misnomers is that an engaged employee is productive and high-performing.
 While I think there probably is a lot of overlap, they aren’t one and the same.
 But they could be.
 If we focused on different drivers of engagement, I think we’d get there.

 Instead of ping pong and beer, why not learning and development?
 Instead of just public recognition, why not recognition and more responsibility?
-Instead of assuming what employees might want, why not ask them what they need?
+Rather than assuming what employees might want, why not ask them what they need?
 If you focus more on communication, training, career growth, connecting their role to the larger purpose, and so on, you are far more likely to have more productive and high-performing employees.

 Why Employee Engagement Is Important Right Now